-Silver is a metallic element which, like gold, is soft when in its purest form.
+Silver is a metallic element which is soft and malleable when in its purest form (native silver).

-When pure silver is made into jewelry or ornaments, to prevent bending, breaking or stretching, it’s mixed with alloy in order to retain the shape.
+When pure silver is made into jewelry or ornaments, it’s mixed with alloy in order to strengthen the piece, to retain the shape, and prevent breaking.
 Copper is a popular alloy that is often mixed with silver, creating what is known as sterling silver.

 The acceptable value of sterling silver is 92.5 or higher (US Standards) and .925 or higher (UK Standards).
 This means the amount of alloy that is contained in a piece of sterling silver should only be 7.5% or less for it to be considered genuine silver.